pdefusco/CDE_121_HOL/step_by_step_guides/english/part_02_deployment.md

 Apache Airflow is a platform to author, schedule and execute Data Engineering pipelines.
 It is widely used by the community to create dynamic and robust workflows for batch Data Engineering use cases.

 The main characteristic of Airflow workflows is that all workflows are defined in Python code.
-The Python code defining the worflow is stored as a collection of Airflow Tasks organized in a DAG.
-Tasks are defined by built-in opearators and Airflow modules.
+The Python code defining the workflow is stored as a collection of Airflow Tasks organized in a DAG.
+Tasks are defined by built-in operators and Airflow modules.
 Operators are Python Classes that can be instantiated in order to perform predefined, parameterized actions.

 CDE embeds Apache Airflow at the CDE Virtual Cluster level.
 It is automatically deployed for the CDE user during CDE Virtual Cluster creation and requires no maintenance on the part of the CDE Admin.
 In addition to the core Operators, CDE supports the CDEJobRunOperator and the CDWOperator in order to trigger Spark Jobs. and Datawarehousing queries.